 The Managers may from time to time have to deal with competing or conflicting interests of the Sub-Fund with other funds managed by the Managers.
 For example, the Managers may make a purchase or sale decision on behalf of some or all of the other funds managed by them without making the same decision on behalf of the Sub-Fund, as a decision whether or not to make the same investment or sale for the Sub-Fund depends on factors such as the cash availability and portfolio balance of the Sub-Fund.
-However, the Managers will use reasonable endeavours at all times to act fairly and in the interests of the Sub-Funs and investors.
-In particular, after taking into account the availability of cash and relevant investment guidelines of the other funds managed by the Managers and the Sub-Fund, the Managers will endeavour to ensure that securities bought and sold will be allocated proportionately as far as possible among the Sub-Fund and the other funds managed by the Managers.
+However, the Managers will use reasonable endeavours at all times to act fairly and in the interests of the Sub-Fund.
+In particular, after taking into account the availability of cash and relevant investment guidelines of the other funds managed by the